Ōwada Station (Nara)

+Line

+Ōwada Station is served by the Tawaramoto Line and is 1.9 kilometers from the starting point of the line at Shin-Ōji.
 The station is serviced by Nara Kotsu Bus Lines' Route 9 bus at Ōwada Sta.
 Gate from Kataokadai 1-chome once a day, but the services is alighting only.
 It is also serviced by free shuttle wagon Sunamaru-gos North Route and West Route for Sōgō-fukushi-kaikan 10 shuttles a day.

-Ridership

-As of November 2015, daily passenger ridership was 2,378.

 Layout

-Ōwada Station has a high-level island platform with 4 cars long, serving two tracks.
+The station is an elevated station with one island platform and two tracks, allowing trains to pass each other.
+The effective length of the platform is for three cars.
 On the partly roofed platform, a passenger waiting area with six plastic benches for 28 persons is located.
 Amenities include bathrooms and a self-service beverage vending machine.
 Downstairs below the platform level, there is a ticket booth with two ticket vending machines, and ticket gates with a post-type self-service fare deducting reader.
-A no-fee bicycle parking, a taxi stand, and a bus stop are located southwest of the station within a minute walk from the ticket gate, but there is no parking spot.
+A no-fee bicycle parking, a taxi stand, and a bus stop are located southwest of the station within a minute walk from the ticket gate, but there is no parking spot.The station is unattended.